 - Loss of a loved one/grief and recovery from it

 Memoir writing prompts are questions that help guide someone when they begin thinking about their own memoir.
-Without prompts to get them started, an individual may struggle to find the exact angle he/she wants to use in order to tell their story in a way that keeps readers interested until it is finished.
-Prompts not only help them flesh out ideas but also formulate sentences and paragraphs.
+Without prompts to get them started, an individual may struggle to find the exact angle he/she wants to use to tell their story in a way that keeps readers interested until it is finished.
+Prompts help them flesh out ideas and formulate sentences and paragraphs.

 Here are 75 of the best memoir Writing Prompts.

-1) Write an essay about a time in your life when you felt lost.
+1) Write an essay about a time when you felt lost.

 2) Write a short story of a time in your life when you leaned on someone else for help.

-3) Write down everything you know about your family history from the very beginning.
+3) Write down everything you know about your family history.

 4) Imagine that you are writing a letter to the person who has been the biggest inspiration in your life.
 How would you describe them?
 What makes them so special?

-5) Write about a time in your life when you went with the flow and didn’t question it too much.
+5) Write about a time when you went with the flow and didn’t question it too much.

 6) Remember something embarrassing that happened to you, but it’s OK if others already know about it—what matters is how YOU feel about it.

 7) Think of three words or phrases people use to describe you.
-Now, think of three words or phrases that you feel best describe you.
+Now, think of three words or phrases that best describe you.

-9) Write down your earliest memory; make sure it’s not too fuzzy and doesn’t include any major life events (like the birth of a sibling, etc.), because we want this to be just about YOU.
+9) Write down your earliest memory; make sure it’s not too fuzzy and doesn’t include any major life events (like sibling birth, etc.) because we want this to be just about YOU.

-10) What is one thing that everyone in your family does that really irritates or annoys you?
-How do they react when you let them know how it makes you feel?
+10) What is one thing that everyone in your family does that irritates or annoys you?
+How do they react when you tell them how it makes you feel?